KonishchevDmitry/investments/README.md

 #### Interactive Brokers

+##### Recommendations

+Download broker statements periodically and run the tool against them to be sure that it's still able to parse them and won't fail when you'll need it.

+Generate tax statement in the beginning of March.
+Interactive Brokers sometimes adds corrections to their mid-February statements and if you generate tax statement earlier, it may contain inaccurate data.

+##### T+2 trading mode

 Activity statements don't provide trade settle date.
 So by default all calculations will be made in T+0 mode and `simulate-sell` and `tax-statement` commands will complain on this via warning message because it affects correctness of tax calculations.